Skip to content

 Overview

-School of Humanities
+Institute of Arts and Humanities

-The School of Humanities has a strong mix of academics with a high degree of professional and personal experience, enabling you to get the most out of your programme.
+The Institute of Arts and Humanities has a strong mix of academics with a high degree of professional and personal experience, enabling you to get the most out of your programme.
 Our staff have expertise in fields including: women and the home front in WWI and II; the history of international relations; the Atlantic slave trade, Abolition movement, and histories of emancipated African people; early modern British and Irish history; and the medical Humanities.

 Entry requirements